 The following topics will be covered in this course:

-- Australian government regulation of the environment
+- Australian Government Regulation of the Natural Environment

 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.

-Written Assignment: Assignment
+Written Assignment: Essay

-Face to Face On Campus 3 hour(s) per Week for Full Term
+Online 3 hour(s) per Week for 12 Weeks